JetBrains/kotlin-web-site/docs/topics/inline-classes.md

 Inline classes are a subset of value-based classes.
 They don't have identity and hold values only.

 To declare an inline class, use `inline` or `value` modifier before the name of the class.
-Kotlin also requires the `@JvmInline` annotation before class declaration for the JVM backend:
+Kotlin also requires the `@JvmInline` annotation before class declaration along with the `value` modifier for the JVM backend:

 ```kotlin
 inline class Password(val value: String)